ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - layer 4(TCP/UDP)
     - layer 7(e.g. HTTP)
 - balancing strategies
-    - round robin
+    - round robin - easiest/simplest to implement, hit each one in order
         - DNS based strategy: a DNS entry can have many A records, and will round-robin each of those A records
     - rule-based: e.g. by node latency, node volume, node reliability, fewest acive connections, least bandwidth
         - can't use DNS method for this, need a server
+    - consistent hashing - nice if you want to maintain each client going to the same node
 - sofware vs hardware
     - software: AWS ELB(NLB/ALB), HAProxy, nginx, traefik
     - hardware: F5, cisco, barracuda, citrix
 - HA/redundancy
     - active-active - multiple instances balancing traffic, heartbeats b/w them to stay informed of state
     - active-passive - passives dont serve traffic, just wait for active to die and them they promote
-### EXAMPLE
+### FACEBOOK TRAFFIC LOAD BALANCING
 - facebook load balancing (2016) - https://www.youtube.com/watch?v=LLBT70yexZo&ab_channel=USENIX
 - user -> L3-ecmp(equal-cost-multipath) -> L4LB(ipvs) -> L7LB(proxygen) -> HHVM(hiphop vm that serves FE tasks)
     - l7lb does tls/ssl termination
     - l3->l4 and l4->l7 use consistent hashing(on socket 4tuple) to l7LB, must maintain same target to maintain TCP connections
         - ipvs = IP virtual server
         - if l4lb dies, the l4lb that takes the failover traffic uses same consistent hashing algo to send to same l7lb
         - if l7lb dies, tcp conn def breaks, l4lb consistenly hashes to new l7lb, remembers in it's local state if old l7 comes back
 - one cluster: ~10s of l4 lb, ~100s of l7 lbs, ~1000s of HHVMs
     - final layer doesn't have to be HHVM, this is biz logic layer, could be dbs or some other backend service
     - all components(not l3 router) run on commodity x86 hosts/VMs with k8s/docker type system to deploy onto
 - l3-ecmp advertises BGP routes to l4LB(yea they're not l3 routers) and l4LBs respond with VIP
 - use service discovery(based on zookeeper) to keep track of l7LBs for l4LBs
 - multiple clusters are a datacenter
 - edge POPs - handle just TCP and TLS termination, no HHVM(or core stuff), nice compromise
     - as fewer datacenters for HTTP/core stuff, but much lower response times (tcp + tls handshake are fast)
 - Cartographer (DNS LB) - system that configures dns servers so optimal POP server is selected for that region
     - gets real-time data from POPs and data centers globally
     - Sonar - a system measure closesness to POP based on network address, test by sending pics and measuring route/time
     - also measure data center health and capacity(total rps, cpu util, network util, etc)
     - updates on a one-two minute cycle, then DNS maps are torrented to thousands of DNS servers

 ## SORTING